-Did you help someone today?
+• Did you help someone today?
 Did someone help you?
 Bring to mind that ordinary (yet special) word of encouragement you shared with another or vice versa.
-Remember even the smallest act of kindness a pat on the back, a smile, etc. Time for Reflection and Metacognition...
+Remember even the smallest act of kindness-a pat on the back, a smile, etc.